Josef-Friedrich/mscxyz/docs/cli.rst

                             “dynamicsFontFace”.
       --musical-text-font <font-face>
                             Set “musicalTextFont”.
+      --staff-space <dimension>
-      --spatium <float>     Set the staff space or spatium.
+                            Set the staff space or spatium.
 This is the vertical distance between two lines of a music staff.

 Legacy